 Shall we have men and women from every church in America who will enter the canvassing field and scatter this book by the hundreds of thousands?
-Even ten or twenty agents from each State would soon roll up lists that would result in funds going to the Southern field that would rejoice the hearts of the workers there.
-The even, to criticise some of the educanecessities of the field can be seen in a measure by glancing through the columns of the HERALD.
+Even ten or twenty agents from each State would soon roll up lists that would result in funds going to the Southern field that would rejoice necessities of the field can be seen in a measure by glancing through the columns of the HERALD.